-Jessica works closely with the executive team and key stakeholders to develop and execute strategies to advance Free Press’ mission.
-Jessica has been a key voice in the fights for Net Neutrality, affordable internet service and media diversity.
-Previously, she was the executive vice president and general counsel at the National Hispanic Media Coalition, where she led the policy shop and helped coordinate campaigns against racist and xenophobic media programming.
-Prior to that she was a staff attorney and teaching fellow at Georgetown Law’s Institute for Public Representation, where she represented public interest and civil rights groups before the FCC, the NTIA and in the courts of appeal.
-Jessica has testified before Congress on multiple occasions, including once before the House to support Net Neutrality while suffering from acute morning sickness, and another time before the Senate while eight months pregnant to support affordable internet access for low-income people.
+An accomplished attorney and racial-justice advocate, Jessica works closely with the executive team and key stakeholders to develop and execute strategies to advance Free Press’ mission.
+A former Lifeline recipient, Jessica has helped fend off grave Trump administration cuts to the program, which helps provide phone-and-internet access for low-income people.
+She was part of the legal team that overturned a Trump FCC decision blessing runaway media consolidation.
+She also co-founded Change the Terms, a coalition of more than 50 civil- and digital-rights groups that works to disrupt online hate.
+Previously, Jessica was the executive vice president and general counsel at the National Hispanic Media Coalition, where she led the policy shop and helped coordinate campaigns against racist and xenophobic media programming.
+Prior to that she was a staff attorney and teaching fellow at Georgetown Law’s Institute for Public Representation.
+Jessica has testified before Congress on multiple occasions, including during a Net Neutrality hearing in the House while suffering from acute morning sickness, and during a Senate hearing while eight months pregnant to advocate for affordable internet access.